aandreev0/fsmh/chapters/4-control/signal-generation.md

 Using two- or four-channel generators allows synchronization of signals and phase offset, e.g. if you want one signals to be precisely 0.15ms ahead of another signal.

 # Sensors: temperature, humidity, flow

+When running experiments we often need to record additional information such as temperature, light level, or humidity.
+Some external devices offer logging capabilities, but it might be also useful to construct custom device to record such data directly from the sensor.
+For example, [Arduino can be used](https://www.biorxiv.org/content/10.1101/2021.05.18.444705v1) to log (as well as control) temperature.

+In such case the simple setup looks like this:
+1. sensor reports data to Arduino, for example digital [DS18b20 sensor](https://www.adafruit.com/product/381) can report temperature through "1-wire" protocol
+1. Arduino sends the data via serial port to python script running on PC
+1. script writes the data in text file appending timestamp information

+Off-the-self devices such as [Thorlabs USB temperature logger](https://www.thorlabs.com/thorproduct.cfm?partnumber=TSP01) provide similar capability without any tinkering but at ~3x price